dmadole/MiniDOS-trim/readme.md

-# Elf/OS Trim
+# MiniDOS-trim

-> [!NOTE]
->This repository has a submodule for the include files needed to build it.
-You can have these pulled automatically if you add the  --recurse option to your git clone command.

-This is a utility to change the length of an Elf/OS file.
+This is a utility to change the length of a Mini/DOS file.
 The usage is:
 ```
-del [-s size] file
+trim [-s size] file
 ```
 When run with no argument, it will remove any XMODEM block padding from the end of the named file.